Device-independent uncloneable encryption: Single-decryptor encryption of bits and trits

-Explicitly, the modification to our protocol is as follows.
+Explicitly, the modification to Scheme~\ref{prot:DI-SDECM} is as follows.
 The input/output string length $l$ for the devices is still set equal to the security parameter $\lambda$ as before, but the message space is now $\clM=\bbF_p$ for $p=2$ or $3$.
-The following steps in the protocol are modified: \begin{itemize} \item In step~\ref{alg:otp} of $\Enc$, the ``one-time-pad'' $\otp$ is instead drawn uniformly at random in $\bbF_p$, and $C = m \oplus \otp$ is computed modulo $p$. \item In step~\ref{alg:dkey} of $\KeyR$, instead of setting $(\otp \oplus \eA, \syn(\eA), \eX)$ as the decryption key, the following procedure is performed: a uniformly random value $\rVec\in\bbF_p^l$ is generated (independently of everything else), and the decryption key is set as $(\otp \oplus \eA\cdot\rVec, \syn(\eA), \eX, \rVec)$, where $\eA\cdot\rVec$ denotes inner product with respect to $\bbF_p$.\footnote{For the $p=3$ case, note that although $\eA$ takes values in $\bbF_2^l$, we can just view each bit $\eA_i \in \bbF_2$ as being embedded in $\bbF_p$, and calculate the inner product modulo $p$.
-Alternatively, one could in principle choose some embedding of $\bbF_2^l$ in $\bbF_p^{l'}$ for some $l'<l$ and perform the calculations accordingly --- with this version the protocol would instead draw $\rVec$ uniformly at random in $\bbF_p^{l'}$ rather than $\bbF_p^{l}$.
-This allows for a shorter $\rVec$, at the cost of potentially more complicated computations.} Note that the random value $\rVec$ is included in the decryption key. \item In step~\ref{alg:decrypt} of $\Dec$, the final output is instead computed as $\widetilde{M} = C \oplus D \oplus \gA\cdot\rVec$, where $\gA\cdot\rVec$ is computed using the value of $\rVec$ included in the decryption key. \end{itemize} Qualitatively, the randomized value $\rVec$ serves as a method to ``extract'' the randomness in $\eA$.
+The following steps in the protocol are modified: \begin{itemize} \item In step~\ref{alg:SDotp} of $\KeyG$, the ``one-time-pad'' $\otp$ is instead drawn uniformly at random in $\bbF_p$. \item In step~\ref{alg:SDciphertext} of $\Enc$, instead of setting $(m \oplus \otp \oplus \eA, \syn(\eA), \eX)$ as the ciphertext, the following procedure is performed: a uniformly random value $\rVec\in\bbF_p^l$ is generated (independently of everything else), and the ciphertext is set as $(m \oplus \otp \oplus \eA\cdot\rVec, \syn(\eA), \eX, \rVec)$, where $\eA\cdot\rVec$ denotes inner product with respect to $\bbF_p$, and $\oplus$ is computed modulo $p$.
+Note that the random value $\rVec$ is included in the ciphertext. \item In step~\ref{alg:SDdecrypt} of $\Dec$, the final output is instead computed as $\widetilde{M} = \otp \oplus D \oplus \gA\cdot\rVec$, where $\gA\cdot\rVec$ is computed using the value of $\rVec$ included in the ciphertext. \end{itemize} Qualitatively, the randomized value $\rVec$ serves as a method to ``extract'' the randomness in $\eA$.
 We highlight that similar to the standard setting for strong extractors (viewing $\rVec$ as the extractor seed), $\rVec$ can be revealed to the party trying to guess the inner-product value (and this is a necessary property in our context, since an honest receiver would need to use it in decrypting the message).